 Gun stores should be able to stay open as long as they implement the types of public health measures being taken at businesses already designated essential, such as strict occupancy limitations and frequent disinfecting of counters and doorknobs, according to the complaint.

 “The plaintiffs bringing this action do not mean to minimize the severity or urgency of the coronavirus pandemic,” the suit says.
 “However, this emergency (like any other emergency) has its constitutional limits.
 It would not justify a prior restraint on speech, nor a suspension of the right to vote.
 Just the same, it does not justify a ban on obtaining guns and ammunition.”

 The plaintiffs are a gun store, the New Jersey Second Amendment Society, Second Amendment Foundation Inc., and Robert Kashinsky.
-Kanshinsky doesn’t own any guns but wants to buy one in case the pandemic stops the government from providing emergency services, according to the complaint.
+Kashinsky doesn’t own any guns but wants to buy one in case the pandemic stops the government from providing emergency services, according to the complaint.

 Cause of Action: Section 1983, which authorizes federal civil rights lawsuits against state officials.

-Relief: A declaration that Murphy’s executive order violates the Second and 14th amendments; an injunction prohibiting its enforcement; costs and fees.
+Relief: A declaration that Murphy’s executive order violates the Second and 14th Amendments; an injunction prohibiting its enforcement; costs and fees.

 Response: Murphy’s office didn’t immediately respond to a request for comment Monday.

 Attorneys: The gun groups are represented by David D. Jensen of Beacon, N.Y.